gerekper/ganjaking/wp-content/plugins/ninja-tables-pro/readme.txt

 Meet **Ninja Tables**, the best WordPress table builder plugin with all the solutions.

-It will give you the easiest way of making different types of WordPress tables Within minutes and even without writing a single line of code!
+It will give you the easiest way of making different types of WordPress tables within minutes and even without writing a single line of code!

 If you want to check out if this plugin fulfills your requirements for a WordPress table plugin, check out the [feature page.](https://ninjatables.com/features/)